0north-eth/zkVault/README.md

 It confirms the artifact's logic fingerprint, timestamp, and seed integrity.

-This is only partially circuit math.
-This is not zkSnark.
-This is spycraft.
+This is a straight up spy tool, kind of.
 Don't be a nerd.
 Admit it, this is cool.

-In case I'm not being clear enough--

-Fuck FIPS — this is for the people.
-Libsodium is for narcs.
-I’m not auditing shit.

 **This isn’t about public consensus or zk verification.
-It’s about information ownership and putting sovereign tools in human hands.**
+It’s about information ownership and putting easy to use tools in human hands.**

 **This is the real deal.
 Tell that VC to go decrypt this: b4e44884ab88c27e7cf8db3b86bae7ba.9fa1...
 (They won’t.
 You will.
 That’s the point.)
 Say what you need bro, get it out.
 Delete it after.
-Spin up another zkVault.**
+Spin up another vault.**

-Don’t confuse silence for lack of proof.
-Don’t lose sight of privacy.

-This is zero-knowledge for people.

 ---